paylike/sdk/3dsecure/index.md

 ## Testing

-Testing is by far the hardest part as you control only a very small part of the infrastructure.
-We are working hard on publishing more tools in this area in future, but for now you will have to rely on creating your own mocks and doing manual integration tests with real cards on a live account.
+Testing is difficult as you control only one part of the infrastructure.
+We are working hard on publishing more tools in this area, but for now you will have to rely on creating your own mocks and doing manual integration tests with real cards on a live account.